flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 > Reminder : there is no `password` field because we use LDAP for authentication.

+## Why using LDAP authentication ?

+LDAP services are used in a lot of companies and institutions around the world to manage their user accounts and rights in a central place.

+With this boilerplate, you will be able to develop corporate-ready services AND avoid yourself the troubles of developing registration / password forgotten / change password / profile update code.

 ## Getting started (development)

 The API is made to run with an LDAP server for managing users.
 Whether use the provided Docker LDAP server or remove the conf. in [`docker-compose.yml`](./docker-compose.yml) and use your own LDAP server.